Blog ❯ Talking Culture, Identity & Diversity in Kid’s Books with Corrie Locke-Hardy [video]

 Corrie: Yeah, absolutely.
 So basically, even if we think about anything at all in this case, specifically we're talking about books, but everybody needs to see their lived experiences validated externally.
 You know, especially in the media and when we consume media, especially during childhood, we learn what our society values, we learn what our culture values.

 When we're only taught about hardship, oppression, and traumatic experiences about a specific group – for example, black people – this turns someone into a lesson for others, it turns their generational trauma, turns their lived experiences into something to be consumed by others and intellectualized.
-And so, this also sort of suggests that somebody is able to be a spokesperson for an identity or a cultural group.
-And it also unfairly puts the emotional labor on this historically marginalized person to educate others which then only further causes harm and can lead to retraumatizing.
+And so, this also suggests that somebody is able to be a spokesperson for an identity or a cultural group.
+And it also unfairly puts the emotional labour on this historically marginalized person to educate others which then only further causes harm and can lead to re-traumatising.
 It can lead to being emotionally burnt out.
-You know, that's not a very welcoming environment.
-If you had to defend your humanity in any way just to be seen as a valid person.
+You know, that's not a very welcoming environment, if you had to defend your humanity in any way just to be seen as a valid person.
 So, because this is so dehumanizing and it often causes, especially in books and media, for people to have to sacrifice examples of cultural pride in order to defend their identity in the media.

 So, speaking of a community that I'm a part of, the LGBTQIA2S+ community, the Alphabet Mafia, we're getting bigger every day.
-So, so, many of the initial children's books featuring same sex couples, which has really only been for a few decades since the eighties, and nineties.
-And so many of these books are focused on overcoming identity-based oppression, convincing heterosexual families that same sex family structures are valid.
-And but now sort of that our community is a little bit more, you know, overall, much more accepted socially we can sort of see some of the books that are coming out now that can be examples of more unapologetic queer characters and books that focus on joyful representation rather than just fighting to be seen or fighting to be seen as human.
+So, many of the initial children's books featuring same sex couples, which has really only been for a few decades since the eighties, and nineties, many of these books are focused on overcoming identity-based oppression, convincing heterosexual families that same sex family structures are valid.
+And now that our community is a little bit more accepted socially, we can see some of the books that are coming out now that can be examples of more unapologetic queer characters and books that focus on joyful representation rather than just fighting to be seen or fighting to be seen as human.

 Michaela: Yeah, 100%.
-That kind of made me think there of like when you see Rom-Com movies that are about like queer people now, it's always about them coming out or it's always about like they're never just there and existing.
+That made me think there of when you see Rom-Com movies that are about queer people now, it's always about them coming out or it's about they're never just there and existing.
 There's always been some kind of, I don't know, something more behind it.
 Like, can we just be?

 Corrie: Yeah, exactly.
-Like, stories don't have to have a coming out narrative.
-And people I mean, people don't even have to come out to be valid obviously.
-But it's really beautiful and refreshing to sort of drop into a story where none of these things like coming out, and if we want to go like, “finding yourself”, you know, that has to proceed the actual exciting events in the movie.
+Stories don't have to have a coming out narrative.
+And people I mean, people don't even have to come out to be valid obviously, but it's really beautiful and refreshing to drop into a story where none of these things like coming out, and if we want to go like, “finding yourself”, you know, that has to proceed the actual exciting events in the movie.

 Michaela: Yeah.
 100%.